OzzyD1/react-movie-labs/README.md

 -   Watchlist
 -   Movie Credits
--   Actor/People details when you click on them in any page
+-   Actor/People Credits
+-   Clicking on an actor will bring you to the actor page
+-   Clicking on a movie in the actor details page will bring you to the movie
 -   Firebase Authentication (register, sign in and log out)
 -   Error handling (https://blog.appsignal.com/2022/06/15/how-to-handle-errors-in-react.html)
--   Credits component is responsive
+-   Most pages responsive

 ## Other Chnages